About Tia Falls

 That would explain the thunderous healthy flow that we witnessed, which produced the satisfying photos on this page.

 Such a healthy drainage could be attributed to a combination of the high rainfall of the headwaters of the Tia River further south at Mummel Gulf National Park and Riamukka State Forest.

 Therefore, we could also say that Tia Falls would tend to have a year-round flow.

-Tia Falls resides in the Oxley Wild Rivers National Park.
+Tia Falls resides in the Oxley Wild Rivers National Park near Armidale in New South Wales.
 It is administered by the NSW National Parks and Wildlife Service.
 For information or inquiries about the area as well as current conditions, visit their website.

 Access to the car park is via a 7km unsealed spur road off the Oxley Highway (Hwy 34) some 37km southeast of Walcha.

 From Port Macquarie, it’s about a 2-hour drive (150km) to the unsealed spur turnoff for Tia Falls.